Howard P. Rawlings

 • The State financial aid application through the MHEC One-App is for residents of Maryland who are eligible for in-state tuition but NOT eligible to file the FAFSA (undocumented students)

-• Continue to demonstrate a financial need (see Financial Need Calculation above);
+• Continue to demonstrate financial need (see Financial Need Calculation above)

 • Enroll as a full-time, degree-seeking undergraduate student at an eligible two-year or four-year Maryland institution*;